Skip to content

 Drinking and Shopping: Every salesman in the tourist-trade (anywhere in the world) knows that the "balance of power" starts to change after a few lunch-time drinks.
 Nobody is being evil; people just handle life differently.
 Our advice is to enjoy lunch!
 Have a good time … you're on vacation!
 Just save the big spending 'til the following morning!

 A Better Eye: If you shop before lunch you will get better value.
 As the hours pass during the day and the sun's heat starts melting away your ability to reason you'll start getting pulled into the vibe that is Greece.
-You'll start buying jewelry that goes better with all the windmills and temples than with your environment back home.
+At that point you're be more likely to buy jewelry that goes with all the windmills and temples than with your environment back home.

 Greek salad lunch in Athens